Deployment Guide - Ampler

 Modify Ampler after deployment

-If you wish to enable Ampler for another Office program after having deployed Ampler in your organization, you may use the PowerShell script below.
-The script assumes that Ampler is already installed on the computer on which it is being run.
-The script is useful if you have already deployed Ampler and then later expand your Ampler license to cover an additional Office program.
+If you wish to enable Ampler for another Office program after having deployed Ampler in your organization, you may use the command below.
+The command assumes that Ampler is already installed on the computer on which it is being run.
+The command is useful if you have already deployed Ampler and then later expand your Ampler license to cover an additional Office program.

-For example to enable Ampler for Word, use the following command in your deployment tool:
+For example to enable Ampler for Word, use the following command in your deployment tool (if you use PowerShell, then prepend the command with the ampersand symbol and a space: '')

 To disable Ampler for Word you can use the following command in your deployment tool: